SteinsGatep001/re-cwe-prompts/cases/CWE-22_IDA_MCP_Session_Seed.md

 Purpose
 - Copy this entire block into your Codex/Claude session that is connected to IDA MCP to drive a generic CWE‑22 analysis without relying on specific symbol names.

+Notes
+- If the agent cannot read local files, ask me to paste contents of the referenced guides, or proceed based on the plan below.
+- Keep outputs minimal but actionable; add short comments and role‑oriented renames only.

 Starter prompt (copy/paste into the other session)

 """
 You are connected to an IDA MCP environment.
 Goal: Apply a generic CWE‑22 (Directory Traversal) analysis using re‑cwe‑prompts.

-Scope files to load for context (do not print full contents, just skim structure and headings):
+Scope files to load for context (do not print full contents, just skim structure and headings).
+If file access fails, continue with the plan:
 - re-cwe-prompts/INDEX.md
 - re-cwe-prompts/cwes/CWE-22.md
 - re-cwe-prompts/workflows/discover_routes.md
 - re-cwe-prompts/workflows/trace_to_fs_sinks.md
 - re-cwe-prompts/workflows/gap_analysis_and_fix.md
 - re-cwe-prompts/workflows/generate_report.md
+- re-cwe-prompts/workflows/write_reports.md

 Plan:
 1) Verify IDA MCP connection and binary is loaded.